How to Keep Your Drains Clean and Prevent Future Blockages

 1. Don’t use chemical drain cleaning products.

-Chemical drain cleaners can cause damage to your pipes over time.
-They can could also cause harm to the environment.
-They could also be harmful when combined with other cleaning products.
+Chemical drain cleaners may cause damage to pipes over time.
+They can may also be harmful to the environment.
+They could also be harmful when used in conjunction with other cleaning products.

-Avoid flushing non-decomposable objects down your toilet like cotton swabs, paper towels, dental floss or feminine hygiene products because they are not able to break down naturally and will instead cause costly repairs in the sewers or septic tanks.
+Avoid flushing non-decomposable objects in your toilet, such as cotton swabs, paper towels, dental floss or feminine hygiene products as they won’t dissolve naturally, and could instead result in costly repairs to sewers or septic tanks.

-If you observe unusual smells coming from drains, low drainage, gurgling sounds or other unusual activities It could be an indication of an obstruction in the drain that requires immediate attention.
+If you notice abnormal drainage smells, low drainage, gurgling sounds or other unusual activity, it could indicate an unclean drain that needs immediate attention.

 Do’s | Don’ts |